 With my kid for instance, it’s difficult to take her to Mexican restos because she only likes plain rice.
 She will end up with a quesadilla most likely, but I feel that it’s not adequate enough as a meal for a kid that can polish off more than half a cup of rice if it’s with food that she likes.

 So here are some of my picks for Mexican food places.
-I intend to expand on this list 🙂
+I intend to expand on this list.

-When it comes down to the food, my assessment so far is that it has the best nachos.
+When it comes down to the food, my assessment so far is that they have the best nachos.
 The tortilla chips are made from scratch, and it seems to make all the difference.
 I also love that they put in the effort of drizzling the cheese sauce all over the tower of nachos – as in even at the bottom of the pile, and not just on top – and that the beef is just flavorful.

-Best to go to Drive by Taco Shop with friends so you can sample each others food.
-Also go there hungry.
+Best to go to Drive by Taco Shop with friends so you can sample each other’s food.
+Also, go there hungry.

 TacoVengo is more of a Mexican-inspired restaurant.
 I had an Asian soy chicken burrito here by accident – I ordered something else, and they accidentally served me what I thought was my food.
 They did apologize and offer to still give me what I ordered originally, but it’s all good.
 Turned out to be tasty!